rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ### Using a Crate to Get More Functionality

-A *crate* is what we call a package of Rust code.
+Remember that *crate* is what we call a package of Rust code.
 The project we’ve been building is a *binary crate*, which is an executable.
 The `rand` crate is a *library crate*, which contains code intended to be used in other programs.

 Cargo's use of external crates is where it really shines.
 Before we can write the code using `rand`, we need to modify our `Cargo.toml` to include the `rand`